-On April 1, 2017, the Company and Spark Holdco completed the purchase of all of the outstanding membership interest of Perigee, a Texas limited liability company with operations across 14 utilities in Connecticut, Delaware, Massachusetts, New York and Ohio.
+On April 1, 2017, the Company and Spark Holdco completed the purchase of all of the outstanding membership interest of Perigee, a Texas limited liability company, with operations across 14 utilities in Connecticut, Delaware, Massachusetts, New York and Ohio.
 The purchase price for Perigee from NG&E was approximately \$4.4 million, which consisted of a base price of \$2.0 million, \$0.2 million additional customer option payment, and \$2.2 million in working capital, subject to adjustments.

 The acquisition of Perigee by the Company and Spark HoldCo from NG&E was a transfer of equity interests of entities under common control on April 1, 2017.
 Accordingly, the assets acquired and liabilities assumed were based on their historical value as of April 1, 2017.
-NG&E acquired Perigee on February 3, 2017 and the fair value of the net assets acquired were as follows (in thousands):
+NG&E acquired Perigee on February 3, 2017 and the fair value of the net assets acquired was as follows (in thousands):

+As of Sept ember 30, 2017

 Cash \$ 23

 Intangible assets - customer relationships 1,100

 Goodwill 1,540

 Net working capital, net of cash acquired 2,085

 Fair value of derivative liabilities (443)

 Total \$ 4,305

-The initial working capital estimate paid for Perigee by NG&E was \$2.6 million and is subject to adjustment as of June 30, 2017.
-The Company subsequently paid \$2.2 million in working capital to NG&E on April 1, 2017.
-Finalization of the Company's working capital adjustment with NG&E is still pending as of June 30, 2017, subject to finalization of the working capital estimate as of February 3, 2017.
-An estimated working capital adjustment between the Company and NG&E of \$1.3 million was recorded as of June 30, 2017 and is included in accounts receivable - affiliates.
+The working capital paid for Perigee by NG&E was \$2.6 million .
+The Company initially purchased an estimated \$2.2 million in positive working capital from NG&E on April 1, 2017 as a part of this acquisition.
+Finalization of the Company's actual working capital adjustment with NG&E is pending as of September 30, 2017.
+An estimated downward working capital adjustment between the Company and NG&E of \$1.3 million was recorded as of September 30, 2017 and is included in accounts receivable - affiliates.